Follow these pregnancy exercise guidelines and you can reap the rewards of regular exercise while doing what’s best for you and bubs.

-BODYBALANCE™ can be started for the first time during pregnancy and is a great option for expectant mothers looking to make healthy lifestyle changes.
+BODYBALANCE™ and a low impact version of LES MILLS TONE™ can be started for the first time during pregnancy.
+These workouts both include plenty of exercises that are appropriate for expectant mothers looking to make healthy lifestyle changes.
 During BODYBALANCE try to wriggle through your poses and make certain you are not too aggressive with your stretches – the hormones released during pregnancy can loosen up your joints.
 Stop immediately if you ever feel dizzy.

 If you’re keen to maintain muscle tone during pregnancy BODYPUMP™ is a great option, as it uses lighter weights and a reduced range of motion compared to other resistance training modalities.
 When it is no longer comfortable to lie flat on your back in a BODYPUMP workout turn your bench into an incline bench by stacking more risers at one end (your instructor will show you how to do this).

 Working your core in LES MILLS CORE™ should be safe in the first and second trimester and has been shown to minimize disruption of the abdominal wall during pregnancy, but there are a few adjustments you should make when you can.
 When it’s no longer comfortable to lie flat on your back you should switch to working your abs with 4-point kneeling, supporting yourself on your elbows (ensuring you keep the chest lifted) or rolling over to do hover or plank.

 If you’ve already been doing BODYATTACK™ and BODYSTEP™ it should be safe to continue while pregnant, but stick to the low-impact options.
 During BODYSTEP, decrease the number of risers you use and make sure you have a stable base of support by ensuring your foot is always planted firmly on the step and keeping a slightly wider base of support.